 1. Give Them What They Want

 This might actually come as a surprise, but some customers would actually be willing to pay MORE for something if they get great customer service.
 Creating a stellar customer experience — or, another acronym, CX — provides an incredible ROI, gives you customer loyalty like you wouldn’t believe, and new customers based on what your customers say about your company.
 Listen to what your customers want.
+This lies at the core of the latest customer communication trends, so make it your key focus if you want to keep up with your competitors as well as the expectations that customers have from your business.

 Streamlining customer service experiences can be intimidating.
 It may seem like you’re undermining the value of human interaction.
 Still, it’s important to consider that customer transactions are an opportunity.
 It’s a chance for you to show your customers that you care about them.